aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 export XDEBUG_CONFIG="idekey=VSCODE"
 ```

-close and source the file:
+Close and source the file:

 ```bash
 source ~/.zshrc
 ```

+> Note: The following steps need to be performed once per project to set up the per project `.vscode/launch.json` file.
+Alternatively once its done for one project, you can just copy the generated `.vscode/launch.json` to other projects, instead of going through the process again for each new project.

-Now open VSCode from within your project directory.
+Open VSCode from within your project directory:

 ```bash
 cd myproject